 The Ad itself seems harmless and doesn't indicate anything amiss.
 Notice the use of trademarked keywords in the Ad-Title and Ad-URL.

-- If you click on this Ad, it will take you to the Jockey Website itself.
+If you click on this ad, it will take you to the Jockey website.
 Great!
-But let’s look deeply at the URL of the landing page:
+But let's look deeply at the URL of the landing page:

-Now the story is clear.
-There is an affiliate (most likely, he is being paid on a CPS based model) which is running this ad.
-This Ad is NOT the official Jockey Ad, but placed there by an affiliate from his own Adwords account.
+Now the story is straightforward.
+An affiliate (most likely, he is being paid on a CPS-based model) is running this ad.
+This Ad is NOT the official Jockey Ad but placed there by an affiliate from his Adwords account.

-- An almost organic user is now converted to inorganic.
-The advertiser would be paying a full sale-based commission to the affiliate for this user when he purchases something (which is heavily likely since the user is extremely good quality)
+An almost organic user is now converted to inorganic.
+The advertiser would be paying a full sale-based commission to the affiliate for this user when he purchases something (which is heavily likely since the user is of excellent quality)

-- The advertiser would be most likely competing with the affiliate on Google for the Brand keywords and increasing the bid-rates for itself.
-So effectively advertiser pays more to Google for the increased bid-rates for his own brand keyword.
+The advertiser would most likely compete with the affiliate on Google for the Brand keywords and increase the bid-rates for itself.
+So effectively advertiser pays more to Google for the increased bid-rates for his brand keyword.

-- There is a strong possibility the Ad placed is actually brand unsafe, and contains promises which are invalid and misleading.
-This can further impact the end customer understanding of the brand and its message.
+There is a strong possibility the Ad placed is actually brand unsafe and contains invalid and misleading promises.
+This can further impact the end customer's understanding of the brand and its message.

-The above cannot be done by manually tracking Ads from Competition analysis on the search engine tools.
-Also, these ads cannot be manually tracked by repeated searching of your brand keywords, since your affiliates can easily remove your city from the targeting which means that you don’t see these ads ever.
-But rest of the world will.
+Manually tracking ads through competition analysis using search engine tools can become challenging.
+Also, these ads cannot be manually tracked by repeated searching of your brand keywords since your affiliates can easily remove your city from the targeting, which means that you don't see these ads.
+But the rest of the world will.